raetha/wyzesense2mqtt/README.md

 hub_ws_mdns: true                 # advertise via mDNS for auto-discovery (default true)
 ```

 These settings can also be toggled live from the hub device page in Home Assistant.
+The hub device page also has a **Restart** button that performs a clean shutdown — publishing all devices offline, saving state, and disconnecting MQTT — before exiting so Docker or systemd restarts the process automatically.

 ### Adopting a remote